Integrated master's degrees explained

 What are the benefits of studying an integrated master’s degree?

-• Studying an accredited integrated master’s provides successful graduates with the most direct route to meeting the academic requirements for future registration as a Chartered Engineer.
-There are many reasons to become professionally registered; check out the Engineering Council’s website for more information.
+- Studying an integrated master’s provides successful graduates with the most direct route to enhancing their subject knowledge, upgrading CV credentials and meeting the academic requirements for professional registration.

-• Professionally registered engineers continue to out-earn their non-registered colleagues and generally have higher employment rates than their undergraduate counterparts.
+- There are many reasons to become professionally registered.
+For example, professionally registered engineers continue to out-earn their non-registered colleagues and generally have higher employment rates than their undergraduate counterparts.
+(Source: Engineering Council website 2025).
+Check out the Engineering Council’s website or the Science Council’s website for more information.

-• Integrated master’s graduates appeal to employers because they will have gained deeper, more specialist subject expertise and knowledge than their undergraduate counterparts.
+- Master’s graduates appeal to employers because they will have gained deeper, more specialist subject expertise and knowledge than their undergraduate counterparts.

-• The total cost of studying an integrated master’s degree is typically less than if you were to complete separate undergraduate and postgraduate degrees in succession.
-Student Finance will also cover you for the full duration of the degree with one undergraduate loan if you are a UK student, rather than you having to take out separate undergraduate and postgraduate loans and then paying back both simultaneously.
+- The total cost of studying an integrated master’s degree is typically less than if you were to complete separate undergraduate and postgraduate degrees in succession.
+Student Finance will also cover you for the full duration of the degree with one undergraduate loan if you are a UK student, rather than having to take out separate undergraduate and postgraduate loans and then paying back both simultaneously.

 I started on the BEng, transitioning onto the MEng after achieving satisfactory grades to do so.
 I transitioned because it’s the most direct route to chartership.
 Studying the MEng provided me with that extra bit of knowledge that helped with particularly difficult interview questions.
-I was able to focus my studies on a preferred technical aspect within motorsport; in my case this was electrical design.I’ve already secured a junior role at Aston Martin Formula 1 as a permanent member of staff.
+I was able to focus my studies on a preferred technical aspect within motorsport; in my case, this was electrical design.

 How do I apply for an integrated master’s degree?